zcrayman/tut-rest/2/README.md

             .andExpect(jsonPath("$.key").value(key.toString()));
   	}

-It's worth at this point looking at the final call in the above method, the usage of MockMVC, in a little more detail.
+It's worth at this point looking at the final call in the above method, the usage of `MockMVC`, in a little more detail.

-In order, the mockMvc object is performing the following:
+In order, the `mockMvc` object is performing the following:

 * Performing a mock HTTP Request with a GET HTTP Method on the URI /aggregators/orders/{id}.
 * Replacing the {id} marker in the URI template with the contents of the response to the key.toString() call.